 Tetrarchy

 ALLECTUS.
-Antoninian.
+Antoninianus.
 (Ae.
 4.33g/23mm).
 293-295 AD Camulodunum.
 (RIC 91).
-Obv: Radiate, draped, armored bust right, legend around: IMP C ALLECTVS PF AVG.
-Rev: Pax standing left holding flower and sceptre, between SP, exergue: C, around legend: PAX AVG.
+Obverse: Radiate, draped and cuirassed bust facing right, legend around: IMP C ALLECTVS PF AVG.
+Rev: Pax standing left holding flower and sceptre, between SP, in exergue: C, legend around: PAX AVG.
 Extremely Fine.
-Beautiful specimen, very rare as well.
+Beautiful specimen, very rare as it is.

-Between 293 and 296 AD, the usurper Elect ruled the provinces of Britannia and northern Gaul until he was defeated by Constantius Chlorus.
-The limited chronological and spatial margin of their issues gives these coins a certain rarity that does not go unnoticed by the collector.
-As with the coins of Carausius, with which it shares numerous similarities, the portraits suffer from the technical coarseness of the execution, although they show great vigor in their representation.
+The usurper Electus ruled the provinces of Britain and northern Gaul between 293 and 296 AD until he was defeated by Constantius Chlorus.
+The narrow chronological and spatial range of his issues gives these coins a certain rarity that does not go unnoticed by the collector.
+As with the coins of Carausius, with which they share numerous similarities, the portraits suffer from the technical roughness of their execution, although they show great vigor in their representation.

 Automatically generated translation